Maysville Fire Chief Ty Arp dies at age 42

 MAYSVILLE, Iowa (KWQC) - The fire chief in Maysville has died.
 42-year-old Ty Arp from Walcott died Tuesday at the University of Iowa Hospitals and Clinics.

 Maysville Fire Chief Ty Arp from Walcott died at the age of 42 on Tuesday.
-(Maysville Volunteer Fire Department)
+(Family of Ty Arp)

 He was the fire chief of the Maysville Volunteer Fire Department and the president of the Scott County Fire Chiefs Association.